Key topics for running SAP Oracle on AWS

 Redo is a natural bottleneck for high-update because Oracle Redo Disk must accept the sum of all disk update rates.

-Not only REDO host performance-critical volumes, but it’s also the most crucial structure for recovery operations, which consists of two or more preallocated files that store all changes made to the database as they occur.
+Not only does REDO host performance-critical volumes, but it’s also the most crucial structure for recovery operations, which consists of two or more preallocated files that store all changes made to the database as they occur.
 Every instance of an Oracle Database has an associated redo log to protect the database in case of an instance failure.

 Before 2020, gp3 and io2 didn’t exist; REDO’s only options were to use gp2 or io1.
-Since gp2 does not have the chance to provision the IOPS, the rate was considered in combination with the volume size, the larger the volume was, the better performance it was provided, each 1-GiB gp2 volume delivers 3 IOPS until the máximum of 16000 IOPS.
+Since gp2 does not have the chance to provision the IOPS, the rate was considered in combination with the volume size; the larger the volume was, the better performance it provided, and each 1-GiB gp2 volume delivers 3 IOPS until the máximum of 16000 IOPS.
 This plays against the RECO disks, which are particularly small but require the highest performance.
 To solve this, the natural option was to choose io1 disks and provide a minimum (but decent) 3000 IOPS per volume.

 EBS storage gp3 provides a 99.8 – 99.8% durability, which would mean that we would lose one out of every 1000 objects (volumes) every year.

 On the contrary, io2 provides a 99,999 durability, 100 times improvement compared to the other options.

 |gp3||1000 MBps||6000||1 GB||30 USD|